Prediction: we believe these small sustainable luxury brands are about to become huge!

-Sustainability and CSR are at the core of this playful brand – everything is produced fairly in Budapest using sustainable materials sourced from small Italian manufacturers.
+Sustainability and CSR are at the core of this playful brand.
+Everything is produced fairly in Budapest using sustainable materials sourced from small Italian manufacturers.

 4. Made By Voz

-The mission of Voz is to protect the rural indigenous women in South America, and the label empowers the artisans who make their garments with economic growth and better education for their children.
+The mission of Voz is to protect the rural indigenous women in South America.
+The label proudly empowers the artisans who make their garments with steady economic growth and better education for their children.

-Kilometre Paris was specifically created for women with wanderlust – their artisanal embroidery allows you to get a wee taste of exotic destinations, and each piece is made from rare, vintage linen.
+Kilometre Paris was specifically created for women with wanderlust!
+Their artisanal embroidery allows you to get a wee taste of exotic destinations, and each piece is made from rare, vintage linen.

 6. St. Roche

-After leaving Alexander McQueen, designer Sue Stemp set out to create consciously designed clothing for every day wear.
+After leaving Alexander McQueen, designer Sue Stemp set out to create consciously designed clothing for everyday wear.
 The result is St. Roche, an endlessly stylish brand with great ethics.

 8. Uzma Bozai

-Growing up in New York, designer Uzma Bozai spent her childhood summers in the Indian subcontinent, and was inspired by the indigenous artisan culture of creating garments with hand embroidery and embellishments.
-After moving to London, she decided to support artisan communities by combining her love of London’s quirky fashion scene and the artisanal crafts she’d grown to love, and her eponymous brand was born.
+Growing up in New York, designer Uzma Bozai spent her childhood summers in the Indian subcontinent.
+There, she was inspired by the indigenous artisan culture of creating garments with hand embroidery and embellishments.
+After moving to London, she decided to support artisan communities by combining her love of London’s quirky fashion scene and the artisanal crafts she’d grown to love.
+And so, her eponymous brand was born.

-Whether it’s rain-fed cotton bought at a fair price from local farmers, or upcycling post-production manufacturing waste, Lilabare always considers the socio-economic and environmental impact of all the casual, chic and sexy garments they create.
+Rainfed cotton bought at a fair price from local farmers.
+Upcycling post-production manufacturing waste.
+Lilabare always ensures their fabrics are as ethical as possible.
+The brand also considers the socio-economic and environmental impact of all the casual, chic and sexy garments they create.

-In Peruvian prisons, bored female inmates (who are usually imprisoned for non-violent crimes) often sit around knitting.
-Aware of this, Danish brand Carcel decided it would be a good idea for these women to be fairly paid for their handicrafts, and Carcel was born.
+In Peruvian prisons, bored female inmates (who are usually guilty of non-violent crimes) often sit around knitting.
+Aware of this, Danish brand Carcel thought it would be a good idea for these women to get a decent wage for their handicrafts.
+And so Carcel was born.